jakemcc/jakemccrary.com/source/about.markdown

 ---

 I'm an experienced software developer.
 I enjoy coming up with simple solutions to seemingly complex problems.
-I'm a reliable team lead that can be depended on to understand business requirements, make technology choices, and make teams better through mentoring and providing a place for team members to grow.
+I've proven to be a reliable technology leader that can be depended on to understand business requirements, make technology choices, and make teams better through mentoring and growing team members.

-I currently work at [Outpace](http://outpace.com) leading development of marketing tools.
+I currently work at [Outpace](http://outpace.com) developing marketing tools.

+Before rejoining Outpace, I was the CTO at [Lumanu](https://lumanu.com).
+While I was there, Lumanu scoured the web for articles and extracted useful data.
+That data was used to both help authors create better content and help marketers build relationships with content creators.
+I set architecture direction, made technology choices, set business direction, talked to potential investors, dealt with third-party vendors, helped with recruiting, and provided guidance across the data science and software engineering teams.

 Previously I worked at [DRW Trading](http://drw.com).
 At DRW I spent my time writing research tools, trading systems (latency sensitive and